 This bill mandates that historic horse racing facilities must allocate 10 percent of their revenue, after accounting for breakage and winnings, to the municipalities where they operate.
 The new legal language added to RSA 284:23, I includes a subparagraph (e) that specifies this requirement for licensed entities conducting historic horse race wagering.
-The funds collected are to be deposited into the general fund of the respective municipalities, thereby providing them with a new revenue stream from the operations of these facilities.
+The funds collected are to be deposited into the general fund of the respective municipality, thereby providing a direct financial benefit to local communities.

 Statutes affected: Introduced: 284:23